timvandermeij/radio-tomography/README.md

     $ sudo python 3d_surface.py

-gives you a 3D surface plot of the averaged RSSI values of all links in the network.
-The x-axis and z-axis respectively contain the source and destination nodes and the y-axis represents the RSSI value for each link.
+gives you a 3D surface plot of the averaged RSSI values per time unit of all links in the network.
+The x-axis and z-axis respectively represent the source and destination nodes and the y-axis represents the RSSI value for each link.
 This plot is primarily useful for researching the effects of distortions in the network.

 Reconstruction
 --------------